Caitriona71/symphonyblogcb/README.md

 ### User Stories

-### Project Developer
+### Project Creator

-- As a project developer I need to create the base setup of the application so that other features can be added.
+- As the project creator I need to create the base setup of the application so that other features can be added.

 ### Admin/Site Staff